daniil-chepela/identifying-bots/README.md

   'A3BCKNE5CWHODZ'
 ]

-It would be helpful to read [this article](https://l7.curtisnorthcutt.com/confident-learning) to better understand the algorithm behind cleanlab library
+It would be helpful to read [this article](https://l7.curtisnorthcutt.com/confident-learning) to better understand the algorithm behind the cleanlab library

 > The central idea is that when the predicted probability of an example is greater than a per-class-threshold, we confidently count that example as actually belonging to that threshold’s class.
 The thresholds for each class are the average predicted probability of examples in that class.